ChrstphrHll/npc_gen/students/Uxwy Lazziar.md

   int: 11
   str: 13
   wis: 14
-track: Assault
-trait: Whenever I come to a new place, I collect local rumors and spread gossip.
-trait1: Admirable
-trait2: Repugnant
 year: 5
+guild: Fiesn
+partyID: 48
 ---
 # Uxwy Lazziar
 ---
 ### Description
 - 5th year Human Sorcerer in Fiesn
-- wavy red hair that's kept back by a turquoise headband, Brown eyes, and Fair skin
+- wavy red hair that's kept back by a turquoise headband, Green eyes, and Fair skin
 - Is Admirable and Repugnant, and has Contentment as their ideal

 ### Organizations